Fiori-Tracker/fioritracker.github.io/1909SPS08/for-whom.md

 - Less time is spent on administration – clearing out what needs to be done and on the other hand where were the changes made, allowing to focus on delivering real project value
 - Reduced number of mistakes when referring to app especially by stakeholders that are not experienced with Fiori apps terminology

-**Testers, End-users**

-- The simplified process of reporting issues in a problem tracking system (f.e.
-Atlassian Jira)
-  >Button available in every Fiori Launchpad application automatically creates the issue is a respective tracking system .Issue is automatically populated with SAP system id and precise application name for quick reference by support or implementation team.